-On one level showing sheep is a complete waste of time, an exercise is vanity; many hours of work resulting in perhaps a first prize of £6.
+On one level, showing sheep is a complete waste of time, an exercise in vanity; many hours of work resulting in perhaps a first prize of £6.
 Many hard-nosed commercial farmers would turn their noses up in disgust at such foolishness.
 Most people, of course, have to lose.
-On a wet day it can be miserable, cold and a drag.
+On a wet day it can be miserable, cold, and a drag.
 If your sheep don’t quite make the grade it’s tough to be exposed to the contempt of your peers (most are encouraging and friendly enough, but you know when your sheep are not impressing anyone and aren’t as good as you hoped).

-A respected Herdwick breeder recently told me that when he was young one of the breed’s most notable breeders complimented him, and he 'felt 10ft high'.
-We spend our lives trying to make a living from sheep in the Lake District landscape, we understand that money matters, and that what we do is commercial, with an environmental outcome, but we also represent an ancient landscape culture, a body of ideas, practices and beliefs.
+A respected Herdwick breeder once said that when he was young one of the breed’s most notable breeders complimented him, and he “felt 10 ft high”.
+Lake District Herdwick farmers spend their lives trying to make a living from sheep in the Lake District landscape.
+They understand that money matters, and that what they do is commercial, with an environmental outcome, but they also represent an ancient landscape culture; a body of ideas, practices, and beliefs.

 Whether you are lucky enough to inherit an already great flock of sheep, or inherit/rent a substandard flock, your work is to improve them, or at very least hold their quality.
-Unlike in most of the modern world, individuals don’t matter so much, but are part of a much longer span of time, and chain of people who have done what we do.
-Surnames and farm names are interchangeable, and lots of us get called our father’s names… the point is simple, the here and now is just a small part of what we are, and what we do.
-It may seem provincial, narrow minded and not very adventurous to anyone not used to our world, but it’s our world and it created, and still sustains, the Lake District.
+Unlike in most of the modern world, individuals don’t matter so much, but are part of a much longer span of time, a chain of people.
+Surnames and farm names are interchangeable, and lots of farmers get called by their father’s names… the point is simple, the here and now is just a small part of what they are, and what they do.
+It may seem provincial, narrow minded and not very adventurous to anyone not used to their world, but it is their world, and it created, and still sustains, the Lake District.

-To use some very un-farmer-like words breeding sheep are our culture... our art.
-We can spend hours looking at, talking about, and thinking about sheep and what they look like.
-Sheep are why we get up in the morning, why we put the walls back up, and why we keep going when times are hard and money tight.
-Sheep are for us more than walking lumps of wool, bone and meat, and more than simply economic units.
-They are subject to our fashions, and gossip, and their value can be inflated by winning shows and attracting the attention of buyers.
-Shows put all of this to the test, and in the most public of ways, in front of our peers.
-Fail and your shortcomings are laid bare, succeed and you have shown our worth.
+To use some very un-farmer-like words, breeding sheep is their culture… their art.
+Herdwick farmers can spend hours looking at, talking about, and thinking about sheep and what they look like.
+Sheep are why they get up in the morning, why they put the walls back up, and why they keep going when times are hard and money is tight.
+Sheep are for them more than walking lumps of wool, bone and meat, and more than simply economic units.
+They are subject to fashions, and gossip, and their value can be inflated by winning shows and attracting the attention of buyers.
+Shows put all of this to the test, and in the most public of ways, in front of peers.
+Fail and your shortcomings are laid bare, succeed and you have shown worth.